NSHipster/articles/2014-05-26-cocoapods.md

 CocoaPods exemplifies the compounding effect of infrastructure on a community.
 In a few short years, the Objective-C community has turned into something that we can feel proud to be part of.

 CocoaPods is just one example of the great work being done on Objective-C infrastructure.
-Other community tools, like [Travis CI](http://blog.travis-ci.com/introducing-mac-ios-rubymotion-testing/), [CocoaDocs](http://cocoadocs.org), and [Nomad](http://nomad-cli.com) have dramatically improved the everyday experience iOS and Mac OS X development for the community.
+Other community tools, like [Travis CI](http://blog.travis-ci.com/introducing-mac-ios-rubymotion-testing/), [CocoaDocs](http://cocoadocs.org), and [Nomad](http://nomad-cli.com) have dramatically improved the everyday experience iOS and OS X development for the community.

 It can be tempting to be snarky, contrarian, or grumpy about the direction of a community.
 No matter what, though, let us all try our best to enter into dialogue in good faith, offering constructive criticism where we can.
 We should help each other to be good [stewards](http://nshipster.com/stewardship/) of what we share, and strive towards [empathy](http://nshipster.com/empathy/) in all our interactions.